otomad/react-transition-group/README.md

 It will work properly in `<Transition>` / `<CssTransition>` function component only, and will not work in `<Transition.Component>` / `<CssTransition.Component>` class component.

+#### `transitionEndProperty`

+**Type:** `string | string[]`

+If you do not provide `addEndListener` to you want to use the default `endListener`, and the CSS transition property of the element sets different transition durations for multiple different CSS properties, by default it will use the shortest duration of the property, rather than the longest duration, because it cannot predict how many properties of the element are expected to trigger the transition.
+Therefore, it is very likely that this will not meet your needs.
+Generally, you may need to use the longest duration of the property.

+In the `transitionEndProperty` property, you can tell it which property(ies) you want to notify the transition has ended, while the `transitionend` events of other properties will be ignored.
+You can provide one (string) or more (string array) CSS properties (in hyphen case).

+It is worth noting that if there are multiple properties change at the same time, only one event will be listened, and it is uncertain which one is.
+In addition, the property name in the event may not be the same as the name you set in the transition property.
+For example, the property you set is `border`, but you may receive `border-bottom-width`; The property you set is `inset`, but you may receive `left`.
+Therefore, be sure to include all possible properties to ensure that everything is okay.

 #### `requestAnimationFrame`